dgroomes/logging-playground/java-core-logging/README.md

 * [x] DONE Log messages with a parameter.
 Remember, MessageFormatter is used under-the-hood and supports format strings like `{1}`.
-* [ ] Use a custom format string.
+* [x] DONE Use a custom format string.
 I don't like the two-line default.
 * [x] DONE Consider (update: yes, do it) coding to `java.lang.System.Logger`
 * [x] DONE Defect.
 The log level isn't working.
 It should printing FINE logs but isn't.